rectorphp/jack/README.md

-# Jack to raise your dependency version
+# Raise your Dependency Versions with Jack

 **Experimental**: Jack is an experimental project under active development.
 It is not yet stable, may contain bugs or undergo breaking changes.
 It's build it in the open with the community feedback.